bufbuild/docs.buf.build/docs/build-systems/bazel.md

 The `<input>` is often a directory containing a `buf.yaml`, but all of the other [Input formats](/reference/inputs) are also supported.

 We recommend storing the Image file in a `testdata` directory and checking it in to version control and updating it as needed.
-In the case of repositories that follow a versioning scheme like [semver], you can update it on each new release either manually or with a post-release hook.
+In the case of repositories that follow a versioning scheme like [semver][semver], you can update it on each new release either manually or with a post-release hook.

 As an alternative to checking the Image file into version control, you can use CI artifacts.
-Many CI servers, like [Travis CI][travis], enable you to upload build artifacts to a backend like [S3].
+Many CI servers, like [Travis CI][travis], enable you to upload build artifacts to a backend like [S3][s3].
 In CI, you can set up a pipeline to build the Image on each commit and then add those artifacts to your `WORKSPACE`:

 ```python title="WORKSPACE"
 load("@bazel_tools//tools/build_defs/repo:http.bzl", "http_file")